 Flax Seed >>>> Chia Seed >>>> Hemp Seed >>>> back to Chia Seed (how about all 3)

 Okay, so a couple of years ago, well more like 5 years ago I read about flaxseed and how it had the omega vitamins in it.
 After several years of grinding my own and using it in my oatmeal, yogurt, salads, etc., I learned about chia seeds and how much better they are for you.
 Back then, chia seeds were EXPENSIVE. $1.19 a lb for flaxseed VS $7.99 a lb for chia seeds.
 I remember hoarding my chia seeds.
 It’s not like that now.
 You can find affordable chia seeds such as Chosen Foods Chia Seeds.
 I do buy hemp seed and use it regularly too.
 Actually, I use all three.
-FYI – for flaxseed to work it’s wonder you do have to grind it first, with chia seed and hemp seed you don’t.
+FYI – for flaxseed to work properly, it needs to be grinded first, with chia seed and hemp seed you don’t.

 Wheat Bread >>>> 100% Whole Wheat Bread >>>> Gluten-Free Bread >>>> No Grains at all